natalie-kate/date-night/README.md

         3. As a first time visitor, I expect to see an attractive, visually appealing site.
         4. As a first time visitor, I expect an accessible site.
         5. As a first time visitor, I expect the site to look good on my mobile device.
+        6. As a first time visitor, I want a quick and fun way to choose what to do for date night.

    - #### Returning Visitor Goals

-        1.
+        1. As a returning visitor, if my result is to go out to do something e.g cinema, I want to see where      the   cinemas are on google maps.
         2. As a returning visitor, I want to see social media links so that I can follow on my chosen platforms.
-        3.
-        4. As a returning visitor, I want to be able to contact the owner with comments or questions.
+        3. As a returning visitor, I want to be able to contact the owner with comments or questions.

    - #### Frequent Visitor Goals

-        1.
-        2.
-        3.
+        1. As a frequent visitor I don't want to be choosing between the same two options each time e.g restaurant vs club.
+        2. As a returning visitor, I want to be able to contact the owner with suggestions of more options.
+        3. As a returning visitor I want to use links to food delivery services if the result is takeaway.

    ### Scope